From BR Bullpen

 Gomes began the 2009 season with the International League's Louisville Bats, the AAA affiliate of the Reds, where he hit .282 with 10 doubles and 9 homers in 37 games.
 He showed tremendous power after being called up to Cincinnati, belting 17 doubles and 20 home runs in only 281 at bats while splitting time between left field and right field. he had the busiest season of his career in 2010, playing 148 games as the Reds' regular left fielder, hitting .266 with 18 homers and 66.
 He started 2011 with the reds, but was sent to the Washington Nationals for a pair of minor leaguers at the trading deadline.
 He was hitting only .211 with 11 homers in 77 games for the Reds, but did even worse for the Nats, with a .204 batting average, 3 homers and 12 RBI in 43 games.

 Gomes signed as a free agent with the Oakland Athletics before the 2012 season and made a very nice comeback.
 Splitting time between left field and the DH slot, he hit .262/.377/.491 in 99 games, slugging 18 homers and collecting 47 RBI.
 His OPS+ was an excellent 140 and he made a significant contribution to the A's winning a completely unexpected division title, passing the Texas Rangers in the season's last days.
 However, he only went to bat once in the postseason, making an out as a pinch hitter in Game 5 of the ALDS against the Detroit Tigers.
 After the season, he cashed in on his success, signing a two-year deal with the Boston Red Sox for a total of $10 million.
 However, after the Red Sox had a dreadful first half in 2014 that saw them fall to the bottom of the AL East standings, plans changed and on July 31st, he was traded back to the A's, along with P Jon Lester, in return for OF Yoenis Cespedes.
 He was hitting .234 with 6 homers and 32 RBIs at the time and had lost his starting job; during his relatively brief time with Boston, he had managed to hit 6 pinch-hit homers, second most in franchise history behind Ted Williams.
+With Oakland, he hit .234 in 34 games, getting only 64 at-bats. he played the last couple of innings of the Wild Card Game against the Kansas City Royals in left field, but did not get to bat.

 Notable Achievements